Complete guide to formal emails with 10 examples

 Formal emails style and rules

 It is obvious that formal written style is always associated with long sentences and complicated structures.
-However, when it comes to emails it is a bit of a misconception, since business communication primarily relies on concise sentences and clear structures.
+However, when it comes to formal email writing it is a bit of a misconception, since business communication primarily relies on concise sentences and clear structures.
 Therefore, splitting up paragraphs can significantly improve your emails’ readability and allow your recipients to quickly see the key points.

 Font Style and Size